anthonygreen17/trackAR-firmware/README.md

 NOTE: depending on where you installed this, you may run into issues with permissions.
 If that happens, prepend `sudo` to the front of the command.

+## CONNECTING TO ATMega2560 VIA SERIAL IN ARDUINO IDE ##

+Under the tools subheader in the Arduino IDE ensure the following are selected and the ATMega2560 is plugged into the programmer which is connected to your computer:

+Board - Arduino/Genuino Mega or Mega 2560
+Processor - ATMega2560 (Mega 2560)
+Port - /dev/c.SLAB_USBtoUART
+Programmer - USBasp